Seeing Your CFO as a Strategic Business Partner [& How This Benefits You]

 Keeping People Accountable

-As a part of running the operating plan, CFOs will also monitor the different branches of the company to hold them accountable to those goals.
+As a part of running the operating plan, CFOs will also monitor the different branches of the company to hold them accountable for those goals.
 To establish accountability, the CFO may look at performance metrics or hold regular meetings with employees.
 These metrics will help the CFO give the CEO confidence in their financial strategy and performance.

 Supporting Financial Integrity